kippdata/silo/_posts/2014-09-16-Setting_Up_PoweSchool_on_SQL_Server.md

 flag:   tutorial
 ---

 This rather longish document outlines a couple of important steps in configuring your KIPP Silo instance.
-It is primarly aimed at setting up a linked server (specifically PowerSchools Oracle back-end) on MS SQL Server.
+It is primarily aimed at setting up a linked server (specifically PowerSchools Oracle back-end) on MS SQL Server.
 It also covers in passing

 * how to connect to your EC2 instance;
 * setting up a VPN for Person-hosted PowerSchool
 * creating a new database in SQL Server
-* createing a new user in SQL Server and allowing that user access to a database.
+* creating a new user in SQL Server and allowing that user access to a database.
 * Allowing local access to your database.

 ***Disclaimer: These direction are long and I hope detailed enough to get anyone through this process in about 30 mins.
 However, I am not a DBA and there's a better than likely chance that I've neglected to include a step.
 Try going through them.
 Let me know where you have trouble and I'll update this doc!***